Point machine: Overview

 In the earliest times, points were operated manually by levers.
 Gradually, these were centralized and came to be operated from a signal box, either by rods, or by double wire arrangements.

 Since the limitation of mechanical operation restricted the design of track layouts on the one hand, and tended to require more signal boxes, even lightly used ones, on the other hand, there has always been a desire of railway administrations to increase the distance that remote turnouts can be operated.
 This requires some kind of power operation of points and signals.
 The principal means of power operation include hydraulic, pneumatic and electric.

 More recently with the increase in weight of rail, and the introduction of high speed turnouts with finer angles requiring multiple drives, points have become stiffer and beyond the capability of mechanical drives, forcing the introduction of point machines if not already done so.

 Principle

 Modern point machines have an electric motor and gears to convert the rotational motion of the motor into the linear motion required to switch the points.
-The gear assembly also provides required transmission ratio so that it can generate necessary force to move switch blades.
-The machine performs following functions:
+The gear assembly also provides the required transmission ratio so that it can generate necessary force to move switch blades.
+The machine performs the following functions: